kirill-fedyanin/icdm/pages/registration.md

 title: "Registration"
 ---

-For each accepted paper, at least one author is required to pay a full author registration and attend the conference to present their work on site.
-Early-bird Registration Fee due September 27 for Non-Authors, or Co-Authors not registering a paper
+<big>**For each accepted paper, at least one author is required to pay a full author registration and attend the conference to present their work on site.
+Each conference or workshop paper requires separate full registration.**</big>

 ## Registration link
 To register, please proceed to [https://cvent.me/7qxN9r](https://cvent.me/7qxN9r)